KunalSingh5431/TIC-TAC-TOE/README.md

     cd TIC-TAC-TOE
     ```

-2. **Install dependencies:**
-    Ensure you have Python installed.
-You can install any necessary dependencies using:
-    ```sh
-    pip install -r requirements.txt
-    ```

-3. **Run the game:**
+2. **Open the game:**
-    ```sh
-    python tic_tac_toe.py
-    ```
+    Open `index.html` in any browser to play the game.
+No additional installations are required.

 ## 🖥️ How to Play

+1. **Game Modes:**
+   - **Player vs Player:** Two players take turns to place their marks (X or O) on the board.
+   - **Player vs AI:** Player 1 (X) competes against the AI (O).
+The AI selects random moves.

+2. **Gameplay:**
-1. The game is played on a 3x3 grid.
+   - The game is played on a 3x3 grid.
-2. Player 1 is X and Player 2 (or the AI) is O. Players take turns putting their marks in empty squares.
+   - Player 1 is X and Player 2 (or the AI) is O. Players take turns marking empty squares.
-3. The first player to get 3 of their marks in a row (up, down, across, or diagonally) wins.
+   - The first player to align 3 marks in a row (up, down, across, or diagonally) wins.
-4. If all 9 squares are full and no player has 3 marks in a row, the game is considered a draw.
+   - If all squares are filled and no player wins, it’s a draw.

+3. **Starting the Game:**
+   - Select the game mode: Player vs Player or Player vs AI.
+   - Enter player names (if playing Player vs Player).
+   - Press the "Start Game" button to begin.

+4. **Resetting the Game:**
+   - Use the "Reset Board" button to reset the board for a new game.

 ## AI Algorithm

-The AI opponent uses the Minimax algorithm to make optimal moves.
-This ensures a challenging game experience for the player.
+The AI opponent in single-player mode uses random moves to make its decisions.
+While basic, it provides a challenging opponent for casual gameplay.

 ## ☑️ Contributing